-Funding the Regional Growth Programme
+Northland Regional Growth Programme

-In the Northland Community Plan 2009-2019, the Council identified the Regional Growth Programme as one of its key priorities for 2010-2011 and beyond.
-The Regional Growth Programme will provide a framework for prioritising economic and environmental infrastructure enabling more effective targeting of Council resources.
+Northland's Regional Growth Programme is an integral part of the Council's core business - essential to the future growth and development of the region.
+It will provide a framework for prioritising economic and environmental infrastructure enabling more effective targeting of Council resources.
 It will also provide a structure to manage the complex relationship between environmental protection, economic growth and the provision of necessary infrastructure for Northland.
 Actions resulting from the programme will provide an opportunity to enhance Northland as a Region of choice; a place to live, work, invest and play.
-The preliminary work has been funded from Council reserves.
+The preliminary work already completed has been funded from Council reserves.
 The next stage is to consult with key stakeholders on the priorities for the Region and the various options available for Northlanders to achieve their goals and aspirations.